 - (a) Institutions shall be operated in compliance with G.S.
 115D and all rules in this Title.
-In order for an institution to continue receiving State financial and administrative support, the institution shall: - (1) Maintain accreditation with the Southern Association of Colleges and Schools Commission on Colleges and acquire and maintain accreditation or licenses for each program offered which has an individual accreditation or licensure requirement in accordance with G.S.
-115D-5(a) and 1B SBCCC 400.96. - (2) Employ faculty, assign teaching and non-teaching loads, and provide technical assistance to faculty consistent with the criteria of the Southern Association of Colleges and Schools Commission on Colleges in accordance with 1C SBCCC 300.97; 1D SBCCC 200.93; and 400.93. - (3) Submit required data to the System Office on each of the performance measures and publish the ratings on each measure in accordance with G.S.
-115D-31.3 and 1B SBCCC 400.98. - (4) Complete and submit to the System Office all reports in accordance with the North Carolina Community College System Annual Reporting Plan that the System Office communicates to the colleges. - (5) Manage institutional operations and resources consistent with law.
+In order for an institution to continue receiving State financial and administrative support, the institution shall: - Maintain accreditation with the Southern Association of Colleges and Schools Commission on Colleges and acquire and maintain accreditation or licenses for each program offered which has an individual accreditation or licensure requirement in accordance with G.S.
+115D-5(a) and 1B SBCCC 400.96. - 2) Employ faculty, assign teaching and non-teaching loads, and provide technical assistance to faculty consistent with the criteria of the Southern Association of Colleges and Schools Commission on Colleges in accordance with 1C SBCCC 300.97; 1D SBCCC 200.93; and 400.93. - Submit required data to the System Office on each of the performance measures and publish the ratings on each measure in accordance with G.S.
+115D-31.3 and 1B SBCCC 400.98. - 4) Complete and submit to the System Office all reports in accordance with the North Carolina Community College System Annual Reporting Plan that the System Office communicates to the colleges. - 5) Manage institutional operations and resources consistent with law.
 An institution that receives four or more written findings in its final published financial statement audit conducted under G.S.
-115D-58.16 for two consecutive audit cycles shall be in violation of this Rule.

-(6) Report the intentional damage, theft, embezzlement, or misuse of any stateowned personal or real property by institutional officials or employees to the

-Director of the State Bureau of Investigation in accordance with G.S.
-143B-920.

-(7) Comply with 1C SBCCC 200.94.
+115D-58.16 for two consecutive audit cycles shall be in violation of this Rule. - 6) Report the intentional damage, theft, embezzlement, or misuse of any state- owned personal or real property by institutional officials or employees to the Director of the State Bureau of Investigation in accordance with G.S.
+143B-920. - 7) Comply with 1C SBCCC 200.94. - 8) Comply with any request for information, documents, or any other request of the State Board.

-(8) Comply with any request for information, documents, or any other request of the the president's salary or terminate state financial and administrative support of any institution that fails to comply with any provision of Paragraph (a) of this Rule.
+(b) In addition to the provisions of G.S.
+115D-6, the State Board may withhold funds for the president's salary or terminate state financial and administrative support of any institution that fails to comply with any provision of Paragraph (a) of this Rule.